Kotlin/kotlin-wasm-examples/compose-example/README.md

 # Compose for web example

-This example shows a web application built with [Compose Multiplatform for web](#compose-multiplatform-for-web) and [Kotlin/Wasm](https://kotl.in/wasm).
+This example showcases a web application built with [Compose Multiplatform for web](#compose-multiplatform-for-web) and [Kotlin/Wasm](https://kotl.in/wasm).

 ![](screenshots/compose-example.png)